 - Bosch FX, Lorincz A, Muñoz N, et al. The causal relation between human papillomavirus and cervical cancer.
 J Clin Pathol 2002;55:244-265.

-- van den Brule AJ, Meijer CJ, Bakels V, et al. Rapid human papillomavirus detection in cervical scrapes by combined general primer mediated and type-specific polymerase chain reaction.
+- van den Brule AJ, Meijer CJ, Bakels V, et al. Rapid detection of human papillomavirus in cervical scrapes by combined general primer-mediated and type-specific polymerase chain reaction.
 J Clin Microbiol 1990;28:2739-2743.

 - Gravitt PE, Manos MM.
 Polymerase chain reaction-based methods for the detection of human papillomavirus DNA.
 IARC Sci Publ 1992;(119):121-133.

 - International Agency for Research on Cancer.
 GLOBOCAN 2012: Estimated Cancer Incidence, Mortality and Prevalence Worldwide in 2012.
 Available at: http://globocan.iarc.fr.
 Accessed May 26, 2016.

 - Markowitz LE, Dunne EF, Saraiya M, et al; CDC.
 Human papillomavirus vaccination: Recommendations of the Advisory Committee on Immunization Practices (ACIP).
 MMWR Recomm Rep 2014;63(RR-05):1–30.

 - NCI-designated Cancer Centers Urge HPV Vaccination for the Prevention of Cancer.
 Available at: https://www.mdanderson.org/content/dam/mdanderson/documents/prevention-and-screening/NCI_HPV_Consensus_Statement_012716.pdf.
 Accessed May 26, 2016.